Twins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 65 of the 108 games they were the moneyline favorite this season (60.2%).
+- The Twins have gone 66-43 in games they were favored on the moneyline (winning 60.6% of those games).

-- The Twins have a 65.5% chance to win this contest based on the moneyline's implied probability.
+- The Twins have a 55.6% chance to win this matchup based on the moneyline's implied probability.

-- Minnesota has had an over/under set by oddsmakers 159 times, and have combined with opponents to go over the total in 80 of those games (80-72-7).
+- Minnesota has combined with opponents to hit the over on the total 81 times this season for an 81-72-7 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!